HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 The CMS landscape in 2025 reflects a mature, increasingly polarized web.
 HTTP Archive data shows that CMS platforms now power the vast majority of sites, while non-CMS sites keep shrinking as a share of the web.
 At the same time, adoption patterns, performance outcomes, and resource usage vary widely according to platform choice, hosting model, and implementation discipline.

 Market share data confirms that WordPress is still the dominant CMS, powering more than 60% of CMS-driven sites.
-Platforms like Shopify continue to grow quickly in specific niches, especially e-commerce, while many other hosted builders show signs of slowing down.
+Platforms like Shopify continue to grow quickly in specific niches, especially ecommerce, while many other hosted builders show signs of slowing down.
 Rank-based analysis reveals that these trends are uneven: open-source CMSs remain overrepresented among high-traffic sites, while SaaS builders dominate the long tail of smaller properties.
 This suggests that CMS selection is increasingly driven by organizational needs and constraints, not just general popularity.

 Performance data reinforces this split.
 Vertically integrated platforms tend to deliver more consistent Core Web Vitals, especially on mobile.
 Self-hosted CMSs show much wider variance, influenced by themes, plugins, and third-party integrations.
 Page weight and resource composition data further show that implementation decisions often matter more than platform defaults.
 Even within a single CMS, sites range from highly optimized to severely bloated, underscoring that performance is an ongoing practice, not a built-in guarantee.